Bamboo wife: History

 Bamboo wives and their variants in other countries originated East Asia and Southeast Asia.
 They were designed to cool the body in times of high temperature and humidity.
 They can also be made of cotton or other synthetic fibers.
 Dutch wives made of cotton or other synthetic fiber are widely used in Indonesia.

 Bamboo wives have decreased in popularity, possibly due to the prevalence of air conditioning, especially in urban areas.
 Another reason for the decline may be poor quality.
 They remain popular in Korea, but are outweighed by indoor cooling and bolsters made from synthetic materials.

 As of 2019, bamboo wives were not typically sold at corner stores, tourist shops, or night markets in Japan, Korea or the Philippines.
 They are mostly found in non-English online shops.

 Japan

-In Japan, the Dakimakura are sometimes euphemistically referred to as "chikufujin" (Bamboo wives).
-This is because while the bamboo wife is no longer used in most East Asian and Southeast Asian homes, the idea of a bolster for hugging while you sleep has endured and the Dakimakura can be viewed its spiritual successor.